minhaj-313/minhaj-313/README.md

 ## 👨‍💻 About Shaikh Minhaj

-**Shaikh Minhaj** is a cybersecurity professional from India, known for his dedication to digital defense, ethical hacking, and blue team operations.
+Shaikh Minhaj is an Ethical Hacker and Cybersecurity Professional from India, focused on digital defense, blue team operations, and real-world threat hunting.
 With a deep command over real-world SOC workflows, threat detection methodologies, and adversary tracking, he contributes to strengthening cyber resilience across networks and applications.

 His work spans across **security operations**, **threat intelligence**, **penetration testing**, and **digital forensics**, combining analytical precision with a strong ethical foundation.
 Minhaj consistently works on staying ahead of cyber threats while building a presence in the cybersecurity research and bug bounty communities.